 ‘Love, I’m not going over the kerb and wrecking my wheels.
 You’re blocking my way.
 You need to reverse.’

 Suitably under pressure, I tried to manoeuver my way out, but my reverse parking sensors started to blare.
 I raised my arms helplessly.

 She smirked surreptitiously.
 ‘Look lady, I’m a lorry driver.
 I know what I’m doing, I’ll direct you out.’

 And so, slowly, and painfully, I did a 50 point turn with the whole place watching.

 By this stage, I was seething.
 But then she had the cheek to say, ‘Try not to block any other customers now, won’t you?’

-The steam coming out my ears by now.
-I was just about to give off, when Zoë piped up, ‘Wasn’t that so kind of that woman to take the time to help us out?’
+The steam was coming out my ears by now.
+But just as the frustration bubbled over, Zoë piped up, ‘Wasn’t that so kind of that woman to take the time to help us out?’

 It reminded me of the question that changed my life a few years back.
-The question that helped me not live my own life according to my own exacting standards or expect the same from others.
+The question that helped me to begin refusing to be ruled by my own exacting standards or expecting the same from others.

 What would happen if I assumed the best?

 What would happen if I gave this person the benefit of the doubt?